Key Stage 3

-Each KS3 class has between 4&5 lessons of both maths and English a week.
+Each KS3 class has between 4 and 5 lessons of both maths and English a week.

 In maths, we use 'Maths, No Problem' and fantastic interventions to build confident mathematicians and problem solvers.
-In Key Stage 3, the schemes of work for year 7 and 8 follow the National Curriculum for mathematics using the Kangaroo Maths schemes of work.
-There is an emphasis on number, algebra, shape and space, data handling and probability throughout year 7 and 8 and each topic is assessed and allows for students to make accelerated progress.
+In Key Stage 3, the schemes of work for years 7 and 8 follow the National Curriculum for mathematics using the Kangaroo Maths schemes of work.
+There is an emphasis on numbers, algebra, shape and space, data handling and probability throughout years 7 and 8, and each topic is assessed and allows for students to make accelerated progress.
 The topics covered provide students with the necessary skills needed to achieve a qualification in maths.
-Year 9 is a transition year where there is continued emphasis on number, algebra, shape and space, data handling and probability.
+Year 9 is a transition year where there is continued emphasis on numbers, algebra, shape and space, data handling and probability.
 Students are assessed and academic plans are created for individual students to enter them for the best qualification moving forward.

-Science at Millgate School focuses on developing skills and processes, as well as attainment, through the personalised planning and preparation of engaging Science lessons.
-Science is also taken outside of the classroom by offering curriculum suited trips, the introduction of Science Week (STEM) and Science themed events which is open to students, siblings and parents to enjoy.
+Science at Millgate School focuses on developing skills and processes, as well as attainment, through the personalised planning and preparation of engaging science lessons.
+Science is also taken outside of the classroom by offering curriculum suited trips, the introduction of Science Week (STEM) and science themed events which are open to students, siblings and parents to enjoy.

 Performance, composition, listening and improving are the key skills that are learnt throughout music lessons in KS3.
 Students apply these skills whilst learning guitar, keyboard, ukulele, vocals, and music production using Logic and simultaneously gaining an understanding of music theory and the music industry, giving students a firm foundations for studying BTEC music at KS4.

-The Physical Education curriculum at Millgate is bespoke, this is to ensure that all learners are able to engage and succeed in personal fitness and experience competitive sporting opportunities through physically demanding activity.
+The PE curriculum at Millgate is bespoke.
+This is to ensure that all learners are able to engage and succeed in personal fitness and experience competitive sporting opportunities through physically demanding activities.
 Developing both physical and emotional literacy is the main aim for the key stage, no matter the current sporting ability of the learner.
-PE will give the learners the opportunities to develop and refine skills that they will require in later life, such as competition and other activities to build character and help to embed values such as fairness and respect.
-Key Stage 3 will develop skills and qualities acquired in Key Stage 2 and prepare them for the more challenging Key Stage 4 curriculum.
+PE will provide learners with the opportunities to develop and refine skills that they will require in later life, such as competitions and other activities to build character and help to embed values such as fairness and respect.
+Key Stage 3 will develop skills and qualities acquired in Key Stage 2 and prepare the students for the more challenging Key Stage 4 curriculum.

 In Modern Languages, students develop their knowledge of other cultures and confidence in speaking a second language.
 Currently focusing on Spanish, similarities with English are highlighted to enable students to access the new language through reading, writing, speaking and listening.
 An assortment of relevant topics is covered, including personal characteristics, home and school life, sports and activities, and food.
 Students with a passion for Spanish are able to continue with the language into KS4 and work towards a GCSE.

-PiXL Edge apprenticeship is a nationally recognised qualification.
-Pupils develop 5 key attributes called the LORIC’s: Leadership, Organisation, Resilience, Initiative and Communication.
+The PiXL Edge apprenticeship is a nationally recognised qualification.
+Pupils develop five key attributes called the LORIC’s: Leadership, Organisation, Resilience, Initiative and Communication.
 The course is designed to develop career interests and key interpersonal skills essential for the world of work.
-The pupils work through 10 projects through out the year focusing on each LORIC theme.
-As a result students are far bette informed when considering key stage 4 pathways, work experience and post 16 aspirations.
+The pupils work through 10 projects throughout the year, focusing on each LORIC theme.
+As a result, students are far better informed when considering their KS4 pathways, work experience and post-16 aspirations.